top of page

 Health Insurance Requirements in the UAE

-In Dubai, you will be asked to provide proof of health insurance at time of your visa application:
+In Dubai, you will be asked to provide proof of health insurance at time of your visa application if you have a:

-However, you are unlikely to be asked to show proof of health insurance if:
+However, you are unlikely to be asked to show proof of health insurance if you:

-• you apply for a Golden Visa, or company visa through Meydan free zone, or Internet and Media city (including their freelance visa programs)
+• get a company visa through Meydan free zone, Dubai Internet or Media city (including their freelance visa programmes).

 All other emirates (Abu Dhabi, Sharjah, Ras Al Khaimah) will always require proof of health insurance.